 Written by Attorney Curtis Lee.

-If you’re struggling to keep up with your mortgage payments, you might consider a loan modification.
-This opportunity can make your monthly payments more affordable.
-A successful modification adjusts one or more of your loan’s terms, such as the interest rate or the repayment term of the loan.
+If you’re struggling to keep up with your mortgage payments, you may be eligible for a loan modification.
+Modifying your loan can make your monthly payments more affordable by giving you a lower interest rate or increasing the repayment term of the loan.
 You aren’t required to have an attorney help you with a loan modification.
-But a lawyer’s legal advice can help you obtain debt relief if you’re facing foreclosure or if you’re uncomfortable pursuing a modification on your own, you may want to get legal advice.
+But if you’re facing a foreclosure or you’re uncomfortable pursuing a modification on your own, you may want to get legal advice.

 Mortgage Loan Modifications: The Basics

-A mortgage loan modification is a change to one of or more of a mortgage’s terms to make monthly payments more affordable for the borrower.
+A mortgage loan modification includes one or more changes to a mortgage’s terms.
+The goal is to make monthly payments more affordable for the borrower.
 Lenders may agree to modify a mortgage by:

-Converting the mortgage from an adjustable-rate into a fixed-rate;
+Converting the mortgage from an adjustable rate to a fixed rate

-Combining any missed payments into the principal balance or deterring them into a balloon payment that’s due at the end of the mortgage.
+Combining missed payments into the principal balance or tacking them on to the end of the mortgage

 To apply for a loan modification, you’ll need to meet the following requirements:

-Have a mortgage that’s in default or at imminent risk of default.
+Have a mortgage that’s indefault or at risk of default.

-Be the party that’s legally responsible for the loan.
-The likelihood of getting the loan modification approved goes up if you’re also the owner of the real estate that secures the mortgage.
+Be legally responsible for the loan.
+You’re more likely to get a loan modification approved if you also own the real estate that secures the mortgage.

 Have a specific financial hardship that led to, or will lead to, a default on the mortgage.